SevenBits/libstx/README.md

 ### A dynamic string library for C

-libistr is a minimal and simple dynamically-sized string handling library that conforms to the C99 standards.
-The main goals of the library are proper error handling, verifying input, thread concurrency, and preventing integer and buffer overflows.
-All library documentation is in the man page and header file.
-All strings are guarenteed to be NULL terminated at all times as well with this library, making it safe to use C string functions on them.
+libistr is a simple dynamic string handling library for C that conforms with C99.
+The main goals of the library are strict error handling, function clarity, and preventing integer and buffer overflows, or resolving them if they would occur.
+To allow for easy interoperability with other string libraries that use strings terminated by '\0', such as `<string.h>`, all istrings are guaranteed by all libistr functions to be NULL terminated.
+Each operation that might overwrite the terminating '\0' byte, such as string concatenation, will guarantee that another one is written at the end of the newly concatenated string for example.

+This library is heavily modeled after the public interface of the Glib GString library, although with a clearer naming convention and different considerations made when designing the library.
+As a result of not being part of Glib, there are no obfuscating 'g'-prefixed types here, only standard types one would find in standard C to allow for this library to be used easily anywhere outside of a Glib project.

 ## Installation

-The installation process is very similar to any suckless.org tools.
+The installation process is very similar to any of the suckless.org tools.
 First, Edit config.mk to match your local setup.

 Second, run the following command: